Alignment of cryo-EM movies of individual particles by optimization of image translations: Discussion

 \section{Discussion}

-For full frame alignment, the least squares algorithm proposed by Li and colleagues possesses a significant advantage over the approach described here, in that the frame translations are highly over-determined: a movie consisting of \(Z\) frames will provide \((Z-1)\frac{Z}{2}\) equations that can be used to determine the \(Z-1\) frame translations needed to correct motion \cite{Li:2013kq}.
-Consequently, the least squares method may outperform the \textit{alignparts\_lmbfgs} optimization approach in situations where whole frames are aligned.
-However, while the least squares method correlates low SNR frames with other low SNR frames, \textit{alignparts\_lmbfgs} correlates low SNR frames with the relatively high SNR sum of frames.
-Consequently, the \textit{alignparts\_lmbfgs} method is able to work with image boxes at least as small as the 320 \(\times \) 320 pixel boxes used here.
+For full frame alignment, the least squares algorithm proposed by Li and colleagues possesses an advantage over the approach described here, in that the frame translations are highly over-determined: a movie consisting of \(Z\) frames will provide \((Z-1)\frac{Z}{2}\) equations that can be used to determine the \(Z-1\) frame translations needed to correct motion \cite{Li:2013kq}.
+However, while the least squares method correlates low SNR frames with other low SNR frames, \textit{alignparts\_lmbfgs}, or a whole frame implementation of the algorithm \textit{alignframes\_lmbfgs}, correlates low SNR frames with the relatively high SNR sum of frames.
+Consequently, the \textit{alignparts\_lmbfgs} method is able to work with image boxes at least as small as the 256 \(\times \) 256 pixel boxes used here and \textit{alignframes\_lmbfgs} is likely able to align lower-contrast whole frames than the least squares methods.
 The \textit{alignparts\_lmbfgs} approach should behave similarly to a simplistic iterative approach where frames are averaged and individual frames are subsequently aligned to the average.
 Special care must be taken in this simple iterative approach to ensure that the \(a^{th}\) frame is not aligned to an average where the \(a^{th}\) frame has been included at a fixed position, which could bias the alignment of the \(a^{th}\) frame.
 With \textit{alignparts\_lmbfgs}, the average always includes the \(a^{th}\) frame with the translations for the \(a^{th}\) frame that are being tested.
 Also, in \textit{alignparts\_lmbfgs} changing the translations for the \(a^{th}\) frame instantaneously affects the correlation of all other frames with the sum image, while with the simple iterative approach it does not, possibly making the identification of a global optimum less robust.
 The simple iterative approach will also almost certainly be slower than \textit{alignparts\_lmbfgs} at finding the optimum alignment of frames.
 The \textit{alignparts\_lmbfgs} approach benefits from being able to incorporate the second order smoothness constraint directly into the objective function.
 Both algorithms could become trapped in a local alignment minimum.
-However, the form of equation \ref{fom} suggests that the problem is convex and global solutions will usually be found.
-The \textit{Relion} procedure \cite{Scheres:2014ys} integrates estimation of particle trajectories with projection matching from a reference map of the protein complex .
+However, the form of equation \ref{fom} suggests that the problem may be convex and in practice local minima do not appear to cause problems.
+The \textit{Relion} procedure \cite{Scheres:2014ys} integrates estimation of particle trajectories with projection matching from a reference map of the protein complex.
 Both procedures attempt to regularize particle trajectories: \textit{Relion} by using a running average of particle frames and fitting of a linear trajectory, \textit{alignparts\_lmbfgs} by introducing the second order smoothness constraint.
 The \textit{Relion} approach has the potential advantage that projections from a refined 3D map will posses stronger signal than the sum of all frames used as a reference in \textit{alignparts\_lmbfgs}.
 The potential disadvantage of the \textit{Relion} approach relative to \textit{alignparts\_lmbfgs} is that errors in contrast transfer function (CTF) estimation, structured noise in images from sample contamination or ice contamination, differing conformation of the protein particle in the image and map, and any other sources of inaccuracy in projection matching could affect the accuracy of trajectory estimation.
-Compared to the procedure introduced in \textit{Relion}, \textit{alignparts\_lmbfgs} will also be much less computationally expensive.\\
+Compared to the procedure introduced in \textit{Relion}, \textit{alignparts\_lmbfgs} is much less computationally expensive.\\